kelvinphoenixhouse/StopTAG/profile/README.md

 ## Resources

-- **Detailed Reports**: Comprehensive documents detailing the origins, motivations, and tactics of TAG.
+- **[Detailed Reports](https://github.com/nameless-and-blameless/TAG/wiki)**: Comprehensive documents detailing the origins, motivations, tactics, and acts of TAG.
 - **Emergency Protocols**: Guidelines and protocols for detecting and responding to TAG-POW attacks.
 - **Community Support**: Resources for victims and communities affected by TAG.